 - Stats & numbers are awesome source to gain backlinks naturally.
 Initially you will have to outreach to link back but once you hit the page #1 of Google, it’s auto-pilot.

 Sure, all the platforms have nofollow backlinks, but the pages that follow after aren’t backlinks.
 That is, the link remains a nofollow only for the first page.
-Page they browse after landing on your page aren’t nofollow, they’re dofollow, only if you’ve internally linked it in that way.
+The page they browse after landing on your page aren’t nofollow, they’re dofollow, only if you’ve internally linked it in that way.

 Final thoughts (TL;DR)